-On July 17, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 [the "Vaccine Act" or "Program"].
-Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") resulting from the quadrivalent influenza vaccination she received on October 1, 2014.
+On April 14, 2016, Luciana Desa ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act" or "Program").
+Petitioner alleges that she suffered injuries, including a shoulder injury related to vaccine administration ("SIRVA") resulting from the influenza vaccine she received on August 29, 2015.
 Petition at 1.
+Petitioner further alleges that she has suffered the residual effects of her injury for more than six months and that neither she nor any other person has received compensation for her injuries, alleged as vaccine caused.
+Id. at ¶¶ 8-9.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.